Automated calculations of exchange magnetostriction: Methodology

 where $\Lambda_i(b^{ani})$ depends on the anisotropic magnetoelastic constants and its value is shown Table \ref{tab:method_data}.
 The value of $\Gamma_i$ is the same as in Eq.\ref{eq:dE_tot}.
 Fitting Eq.\ref{eq:dE_tot_ani} to a third order polynomial (Eq.\ref{eq:dE_tot_fit}) allows to derive the i-th isotropic magnetoelastic constant $b_i^{iso}$ via

 where $\mathcal{C}$ is a fitting parameter.
-Here, the anisotropic magnetoelastic constants in $\Lambda_i(b^{ani})$ could be obtained through -mode 2 which is more accurate than -mode 1\cite{maelas_v2}.
-Note for the cubic (I) symmetry there is no need to include SOC since the anisotropic magnetic interactions gives a nule correction $\Lambda(b^{ani})=0$, see Table \ref{tab:method_data}.
+Here, the anisotropic magnetoelastic constants in $\Lambda_i(b^{ani})$ could be obtained through -mode 2 (which is more accurate than -mode 1\cite{maelas_v2}) using the same reference state as in -mode 3.
+Note for the cubic (I) symmetry the anisotropic magnetic interactions gives a null correction $\Lambda(b^{ani})=0$, see Table \ref{tab:method_data}.
 To include anisotropic magnetic interactions in -mode 3, the user needs to add the flag -ani in Steps 3 and 5 (see Fig.\ref{fig:workflow_1}).
 Moreover, in Step 5 one also needs to have the file called MAGANI generated in Step 5 of -mode 2 which contains the data of the anisotropic magnetoelastic constants $b^{ani}$, required to compute $\Lambda_i(b^{ani})$.